emkw/rust-MFRC522/README.md

 ### Cargo.toml features:
 - `use_std` - compile without `no_std`.

+- `ndebug` - do not compile in fmt::Debug implementations (excluding bitflags)
+- `nlog` - do not comile in any logging.

 - `host_crc` - calculate CRC_A on host rather than on PCD.
 - `self_test` - provide MFRC522 self-test routine.